Niblitlvl50/Mono1/README.md

 // between objects.
 mono::EventHandler eventHandler;

-// Setup the shader factory.
-Done as a global to be able to test stuff. mono::ShaderFactory factory;
-shaderFactory = &factory;

 // Create a window, the last parameter is if you want the window fullscreen or not,
 // although this is disabled for now. mono::IWindowPtr window = mono::CreateWindow("GameWindow", 800, 600, false);